Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Before you begin negotiating your offer at Meta, it's important to understand how to navigate the process so you can increase your chances of success without jeopardizing the relationship.

-Meta usually gives their initial offer verbally instead of in writing, and once a candidate accepts verbally, then they’ll send an offer letter in writing.
+This can be confusing because Meta usually gives their initial offer verbally instead of in writing - you only get the written offer after you accept.
 That’s why it’s important to listen and take notes when you receive the verbal offer—and not give too much feedback on the compensation.
 State that you need to review the offer in detail, and you’ll revert back with any questions or concerns.
-Once you’ve done this, then you can start your review.
+Once you’ve done this, then you can start the Meta salary negotiation process.

-1) Understand the components of your Meta job offer
+1) Understand the components of A Meta job offer

 This first step should be easy since we’ve already laid out the components of your Meta offer letter: base salary, performance bonus, initial equity grant, sign-on bonus, and any benefits and perks.
 Understanding your total compensation is the first step before attempting to negotiate a Meta job offer.

-2) Complete due diligence on your Meta Salary by asking the right questions
+2) Complete due diligence on Meta Salary by asking the right questions

-This is your chance to do your due diligence on the offer and ensure you understand it before you start negotiating and ultimately accept.
+This is your chance to do your due diligence on the offer and ensure you understand it before you start negotiating.
 Asking good questions not only shows that you’re doing your due diligence, but it’s foundational for crafting an effective and successful Meta counter offer.
-These can include questions like: Why wasn’t a sign-on bonus included?
-What was the actual performance bonus achieved on this team in the last few years?
-Why does the company only offer a set amount of PTO days instead of an unlimited PTO policy?
+These can include strategically crafted questions, such as why a Meta sign-on bonus was not offered, what the actual performance bonuses for this team have been over the last few years, or other targeted call outs designed to build leverage and demonstrate that the offer might not be competitive.

 While it’s normal to ask for more time to process your Facebook offer letter, note that timing is key in a salary negotiation with Meta, and actively working through this process will show the hiring team you’re interested in the role.
-We suggest starting this phase of the negotiation right after you receive the initial offer.
+We suggest starting this step right after you receive the job offer and have provided our list of questions for you to ask here: Strategic Questions to Build Negotiation Leverage.

-3) Research the compensation ranges to identify what your Facebook Salary should look like
+3) Research compensation ranges to identify what Facebook Salary should look like

 Meta is a tech leader known for using data to make decisions.
 That’s why you must conduct compensation research to understand the role’s pay range, the strength of your offer, and how much you should ask for.
 Remember, all roles and levels have different pay (i.e., a Facebook director salary will differ from a Facebook staff software engineer salary or Meta engineering manager salary) so you will need to look at the specific role and where it’s located, whether that be in-person or remote.

-This is where the negotiation officially kicks off—and the fun begins!
-Once you’ve completed prepping for the negotiation (the first three steps), you’re ready to send over a salary negotiation counter (like these counteroffer drafts).
+This is where the negotiation officially kicks off and the fun begins!
+Once you’ve completed prepping for the negotiation (the first few steps), you’re ready to send over a Meta salary negotiation counter.

-In this step, you’ll present your ask to the Meta recruiter in a kind and confident manner by referencing your research on the pay range and how the benefits differ from other companies’ and/or your current role.
-This can be done over the phone, but we strongly recommend doing this via email.
-That way you can draft exactly what you want to say in a professional and friendly tone, you don’t risk going off-topic if the recruiter interrupts or throws you a curve ball, and you have everything in writing.
-It also provides the recruiter with something that they can forward on and use internally to support why you deserve a higher offer.
+In this step, you’ll present your ask to the Meta recruiter in a kind and confident manner by referencing your requested pay range and how the benefits differ from other companies’ and/or your current role.
+This can be done over the phone, but we strongly recommend doing this via email with Meta.
+That way you can draft exactly what you want to say in a professional and friendly tone, don’t risk going off-topic if the recruiter interrupts, and you have everything in writing.
+It also provides the recruiter with something that they can forward on and use internally to support why you deserve a higher offer with the Meta compensation team.

-Just remember that you should always approach this step professionally and courteously, and you should treat the recruiter like a friend that is helping you transition seamlessly to Meta.
+Just remember that you should always approach this step professionally and you should treat the recruiter like a friend that is helping you transition seamlessly to Meta.
+To ensure proper communication, we’ve provided our Counteroffer Email Templates to help you draft a strategic Meta counteroffer.

-5) Handle any objections from the recruiter and accept the role knowing you achieved the best offer.
+5) Handle objections from the recruiter and accept the best offer

 Sometimes it only takes one counter offer and the Meta recruiter will respond with an updated offer.
 Usually though, you’ll receive reasons from the recruiter for why the Meta hiring team cannot make any increases on the offer.
 If that happens, it’s best to see their “NO” as an objection that you need to overcome vs. an actual “NO” that you should just accept.

 To handle an objection, respond calmly by stating you understand their constraints, but you do have concerns and would appreciate it if they can take your thoughts back to their team for one last look (even if they say that their team will just say no).
 Use this approach regardless of the recruiter’s reasoning.
 You may have to handle a few objections but once they agree to take it back to their team, they should come back with a better offer.
-Continue to remain respectful and professional as you navigate any objections, and take care not to be confrontational or demanding just like our objection scripts suggest.
+Continue to remain respectful and professional as you navigate any objections, and take care not to be confrontational or demanding.

-Once you receive an updated offer that fits your personal needs and matches the pay bands you researched, you should be ready to accept.
-Congratulations on the successful salary negotiation with Meta!
+Once you receive an updated offer that fits your needs and matches the pay bands you researched, you should be ready to send over an Offer Acceptance Email to lock it in!

-Negotiation Mistakes to Avoid During your Meta Salary Negotiation
+Negotiation Mistakes to Avoid During a Meta Salary Negotiation

 Meta has a huge recruiting division, and their recruiters are trained to get the best deal for Meta.
 They issue job offers every day and will have a few tricks to get you to accept without negotiating.
 We’ve seen job seekers hit a few snags during their negotiations, so we’ve listed the key mistakes to avoid when negotiating with Meta.